 ( 3 )

 The pulsed inhibition α was implemented as a 10Hz sine wave.
 The adjustable parameters τh and τR, defining the temporal properties of the hidden activations and relaxation, were selected to generate oscillations in the 8-14 Hz frequency band (τh=0.01s, τR=0.05s).
-T was set to a small number to push the sigmoid activations to 1 (T=0.01).
-The increase of Rj at each time step, defined by a was set to a multiple of the maximum pre-activation Z in the hidden unit, ensuring that R opposed the hidden activations.
+T was set to a small number to drive the sigmoid activations towards 1 (T=0.01).
+The increase of Rj at each time step, defined by a = XXX was set to a multiple of the maximum pre-activation Z in the hidden unit, ensuring that R opposed the hidden activations.

 Results